What Are Google Search Essentials?

 Googlebot is the web crawler Google uses to discover and crawl pages on the web.

-If you want your content on Google results pages, you must ensure that Googlebot can access and crawl it.
+If you want your content to appear on Google’s search results pages, you must ensure that Googlebot can access and crawl it.
 Content that cannot be crawled cannot be indexed, and content that is not indexed cannot be served on search results pages.

 So, if you want a page or content to appear in search results: